psychemedia/middle-english-romances/sir-amadace.md

 This can hardly be applicable to the present poem, where love, either in prosperity or adversity, has little to do with the story.
 Its object seems to be, to hold the mirror up to knighthood, and shew it reflected in the generous, the loyal, the devout, and the brave.
 It is written in the same metre as Sir Cleges, and there is a considerable similarity in the style and diction of the two poems.

 The Canon Law is said to have authorised the arrest of the dead body of a debtor.
-Burn’s account of the matter is, " By the civil law dead bodies ought not to be hin¬ dered from burial for debt, as vulgarly supposed; which seemed to be allowed by the law of the Twelve Tables.
+Burn’s account of the matter is, "By the civil law dead bodies ought not to be hin¬ dered from burial for debt, as vulgarly supposed; which seemed to be allowed by the law of the Twelve Tables.
 And Lyndewood says, Heretofore the law was, that the burial of a dead person might be delayed for debt; but this was afterwards abolished, for death dissolved all things; and albeit a man in his lifetime may, in some cases, be imprisoned for debt, yet his dead body shall not be disturbed." — *Eccles.
 Law*, 1.
 248.

 It is still, however, a vulgar error, and dead bodies have been arrested even in late years.
 Lydgate’s (?)
 Tale of the Pryorys and her Thre Wooyrs, turns upon a similar incident.